 A number of important Wakaf in Singapore were established in the 19th Century – by merchants who had come from Yemen and brought with them the rich tradition of Wakaf from the land of their birth.
 Wakaf were also established by those traders and money changers who had come from India.
 They began with the building of Masjid Jamae in the 1820s, followed by other mosques and they established a number of Wakaf – such as the Wakaf of Ahna Ally Mohammad Kassim – so that we now have a total of 14 Wakaf founded by the Indian community.

 Trade has played an important role in creating wealth in our Muslim community so, to the Arab and Indian traders we must also add the Bugis from the Indonesian Archipelago.
-Amongst their descendants we have the Wakaf of Hajjah Daeng Tahira bte Daeng Tadaleh, and a reminder that almost a third of the Wakifs in our history (30 out of our 99 Wakafs) have been created by females.
+Amongst their descendants we have the Wakaf of Hajjah Daeng Tahira bte Daeng Tadaleh, and a reminder that 30 Wakafs, or a third, of the Wakifs in our history have been created by females.
 Our Muslim women were great philanthropists.

 But the sad fact is that no new Wakaf have been created since the 1970s, with the Wakaf created by Shaikh Taha bin Abu Bakar Mattar.
 Possible reasons for no new Wakaf are that: